How to Get a Good Night's Sleep

 Not managing stress very well?

 Difficulty in effectively managing normal, everyday stress in life is a common problem.
 A frequent reaction to daily stresses is insomnia, either sleep-onset insomnia or sleep-interrupting insomnia.
 A good stress-management program helps you learn how to manage those frequent stressors and go more easily through each day.
-Check out our Biofeedback Training Center for some information.
 You can also find out about stress-management programs from your local guidance and mental health centers, extension agencies, and family physicians.
 More and more hospitals are offering such programs to help people develop healthier lifestyles.

 Sleep needs vary from person to person.
 Some need only four hours per night, but others seem to need 10.